 Hmn my performance in school of architecture, I have not actually been satisfied with things.
 It could actually be better...I actually feel that I put in, enough efforts most of the time...
 Maybe, maybe erm, maybe, I wouldn't say lack of drive.
 I know to study architecture you need to have...One a passion, two you need to have like ...
 There just has to be like an inborn talent for ... one of these things, creativity, like you can actually ..., I wouldn't like to say made for architecture or anything, but like someone that wants to study architecture or that loves architecture or you need to have to sit down on your own and just start designing like that, you must have that natural you know flair for it, and I don't know if I, I don't think I had it.
-It was yes, a lot of hard work, I didn't have this natural flair for it.
+It was yes a lot of hard work, I didn't have this natural flair for it.

 Despite not having this flair or seeing a great output, Mandy said she really loved architecture.
-She went on by saying,

-I love a lot of things about Architecture.
-Okay, I think I like the fact ...
-It teaches you how to multi task because you are doing so many things at the same time.
-I love that aspect...I also love the aspect of creativity.
-You know, just creating... you know there are no two designs that can ever be alike.
+She went on by saying, just creating... you know there are no two designs that can ever be alike.
 You can't say you copied somebody; everybody's work has to stand out.
 So everybody is like using their brain to bring out something.
-We are answering the same question but at the end of the day, you see this one, you see that one, you see that one, you see that I really like.
+We are answering the same question but at the end of the day, you see this one, you see that one, you see that one...I think that's the area of architecture that I really like.
 The design...